counterfactual/monorepo/README.md

 This builds the packages in the order of specified dependencies.

-_Note_: Because the monorepo uses workspaces and `wsrun`, running the build/test script on a specific package will run that script for all the packages in the monorepo that are dependencies of that package.
-If you want to run the script for that specific package, `cd` into its directory and run the script in there.
+---

-To build a specific package, run:
+To build a specific package, _as well as build its Counterfactual package dependencies_, run:

 ```shell
 PKG=<package-name> yarn build